 - Sand slick, shiny paint surfaces with medium sandpaper or prime with a flat paint and let it dry completely.

 - Repair any water stained surfaces and seal them with primer-sealer before skim coating.

 - If the paint is peeling or plaster and joint compound are popping off, remove all the loose material, wipe away all dust and coat with primer-sealer.
 Repair as required and then skim the last few coats for a smooth finish.

 Mixing Setting-Type Joint Compound

 Use a mud pan to mix small amounts of mud at a time for skim coating.
 Use a 2 to 1 ratio of powdered compound to cool, clean water.
-To be sure you can use the mud before it sets, start with about a cup of powder and add a little less than a half cup of water.
+To be sure you can use the mud before it sets, start with about a cup of powder.

 Handling Joint Compound

 Collect the wet mud onto one side of the pan, scooping it up with the knife and scraping it onto the rim.
 This will help to keep it under control and avoid spreading it to unwanted areas which can create a mess and make it harder to get a smooth finish.

 Transfer the mud to the work surface by "cutting" a portion from the rim of the pan, and then spreading it back and forth like buttering a piece of toast.